Unique Design of Beautiful Berm House Increases Bush Fire Security

 - Passive solar design

-- Sun shading and solar pergola
+- Sun shading devices and solar pergola

-- Cross ventilation
+- Cross ventilation through the house

-- Secure night time cooling
+- Secure nighttime cooling

 - Thermal mass

-- North facing clerestory
+- North facing clerestory windows

 - Clinka block highly insulated walls